Prevalidated ridge regression is a highly-efficient drop-in replacement for logistic regression for high-dimensional data: Method

-In effect, this transforms the ridge regression model into logistic regression.
-However, although {\pv} and {\lr} are both in some sense logistic regression models, they are different.
-In particular, {\pv} is restricted to the subspace of models which are scalar multiples of $\hat{\bm{\beta}}_{\lambda} = (\bm{X}^{T} \bm{X} + \lambda \bm{I})^{-1} \bm{X}^{T} \bm{Y}$, i.e., the linear ridge regression solution, whereas a logistic regression model fitted via regularised maximum likelihood is not.
-Accordingly, these models will in general not produce the same probabilities or predictions on all datasets.
-We should not expect either {\pv} or {\lr} to have a general advantage over the other with respect to log-loss or {\zo}, at least for finite sample sizes.
-Sometimes this `ridge prior' will be advantageous---either because it matches the generating distribution of the dataset, or it has an additional regularisation effect---and sometimes it will not.

-Note also that while we optimise the scaling parameter via gradient descent, in contrast to (maximum likelihood) logistic regression, we are optimising a single scalar parameter, $c$, rather than $p \times k$ coefficients.
-In principle, it is possible to jointly optimise $\lambda$ and $c$ via gradient descent.
-However, the loss is not necessarily convex with respect to $\lambda$, potentially having multiple poor local minima \citep{stephenson_etal_2021,tew_etal_2023}, so instead we resort to a grid search for $\lambda$.
-Jointly optimising both parameters by gradient descent is also potentially less efficient, at least if the loss function has to be evaluated more times than the number of candidate $\lambda$ values as used in a grid search.
+Note also that while we optimise the scaling parameter via gradient descent, in contrast to (maximum likelihood) logistic regression, we are optimising only a single scalar parameter, $\kappa$, rather than $p \times k$ coefficients.
+In principle, it is possible to jointly optimise $\lambda$ and $\kappa$ via gradient descent.
+However, the LOOCV loss is not necessarily convex with respect to $\lambda$, potentially having multiple poor local minima \citep{stephenson_etal_2021,tew_etal_2023}, so instead we resort to a grid search for $\lambda$.